Arttuv/arttuv-website/src/markdown-pages/writings/information-overload/rss-and-the-future-or-past-of-web.md

 title: "Feeds Are The Future"
 tags: ["research"]
 featuredImage: "handrawn-google-trend-rss.png"
 summary: "I was using RSS a lot around 2013, and I want to go back.
 I'd like to be more in control on what stories I see each day.
-At the same time I know the amount of items in RSS feeds can be intimidating, so I'm excited to try out new tools to combat information overload as well.
-I'm glad to see that RSS is not *dead*, even though I understand it probably should evolve as well.
-Feed aggregators must evolve as well, because the very basis of their being is dissolving."
+At the same time I know the amount of items in RSS feeds can be overwhelming, so I'm excited to try out new tools to combat information overload as well.
+I'm glad to see that RSS is not *dead*, even though I understand it probably should evolve.
+Feed aggregators must evolve as well, or there might not be enough sources for them in the future."
 ---
 You can call me a dinosaur, but I miss RSS.
 After a few years of break, I logged in to [Feedly](https://feedly.com/i/welcome) to find the world as it was back in 2014.
 There were even a few interesting articles I had saved and then forgotten - for example, “Sketching as a professional practice” from Futurcice’s blog (the link is dead and I couldn’t find the post anymore).
 This demonstrates one beautiful aspect of RSS feeds - you can easily store it and I was able the read the article even though it might have been abandoned by the original publisher already.